openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 to extract attributes from.
 This is a legacy and non-extensible approach so it should be avoided.
 This mechanism will be removed in future versions of the Model Optimizer.

-3. Caffe specific extractor using the `CustomLayersMapping.xml` described in the [Legacy Mode for Caffe\* Custom Layers](Legacy_Mode_for_Caffe_Custom_Layers.md).
-This approach is deprecated and will be removed in future versions of the Model Optimizer.

 The extractors execution order is the following:
 * `CustomLayersMapping.xml` (for Caffe models only).
 * Model Optimizer extension.